 They join Stuart McMillan MSP (SNP MSP for Greenock and Inverclyde) and our independent external directors Louise Macdonald, Andrew Cubie and Sarah Munro.

 We also take the time to say thanks to our former board members who stood down after the election: Claudia Beamish and Maurice Corry, both of whom were enthusiastic supporters of our work.
 We wish them all the best for the future.

 At its most recent board meeting, the Board agreed to recruit two further external directors to support our work.
-We will announce further details of the recruitment process shortly.
-Follow us on Twitter @ScotFutures for all the details.

 At its recent meeting, the Futures Forum had its first discussion on the kind of work it hopes to see over the coming years.
 As well as reaffirming the commitment to work across the political parties and beyond, the directors discussed the importance of looking forward creatively to our shared future.